snap-stanford/caml/README.md

 # Zero-shot causal learning

-******NOTE: THIS REPOSITORY IS EXTREMELY MESSY AND WILL BE FULLY CLEANED PRIOR TO PUBLICATION*****.
-W
+******NOTE: THIS REPOSITORY IS EXTREMELY MESSY AND IN NEED OF FURTHER CLEANING*****.

-While it is functional, it is not pretty at this point, we will clean it up and encapsulate after the submission.
+While it is functional, it is not pretty at this point.
+We hope to clean it up and encapsulate it soone.
 Also, the branch for LINCS setting in the LINCS_BRANCH folder.

 ## Experiments